 Assessment methods include essays, reports, practical work and presentations.
 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.

-The content of the course prepares you for registration as an exercise professional with qualifications endorsed by PD: Approval in Instructing Exercise and Fitness (Gym level 2), Personal Trainer and Exercise Referral.
 You will also be prepared to apply for registration as an Associate Nutritionist (ANutr) with the Association for Nutrition (AfN) via the portfolio route.
 Please note that recognition as ANutr requires you to apply directly to the AfN, pay a fee and is independently assessed by the AfN.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.